tomkarho/blazor-singleton-add-httpclient-demo/README.md

 a new instance of **CounterService** class is created and injected.
 This is expected behaviour for scoped and transient services but not singleton.

+## A solution
+One solution to this is to inject HttpClient to singleton services more traditionally: using a factory service that is also a singleton.

+Branch 'solution' contains a working example.
+Pay attention to classes **IHttpFactory**, **HttpOptions**, **HttpFactory** and **Program**.

+As an added bonus for using this methodology is that now if you ever need to mock HttpClient to provide fake data for example in unit tests, you can do that by mocking the **IHttpFactory** interface.

+Note that there already exists within the framework **IHttpClientFactory** which might provide the same functionality I created here by hand.